Updating to the Latest Adobe Creative Cloud while Maintaining Earlier Versions

 How do I keep previous versions of an Adobe CC application as I install the new one?

 What is the trick?
-On install, select "Advanced Options" and uncheck "Remove Previous Versions".
+On install, uncheck "Remove old versions".
 That's it!
 And you'll keep your older versions of InDesign (or Photoshop, or whatever).